-This new tool on the market caught my attention a few days ago.
+This new hair straightening tool on the market caught my attention a few days ago.
 At first glance, it looks like a regular brush with a fancy shape and attractive color.

-The brush operates by working it through batches of hair with the result being smooth straight hair in minutes.
+The brush operates by working it through small batches of hair with the result being smooth straight hair in minutes.

 After watching both videos and studying the design of the brush, here are my initial thoughts on how it could work well for type 4 hair: